-he went to check for dogs, Proylan did

-171 r; old Proylan went to look at his cornfield ...
+- he went to check for dogs, Proylan did - 171 R: old Proylan went to look at his cornfield. . .

-Another evidential particle, nan 'perhaps,' suggests propositional uncertainty and can thus be a device for conveying interactional (perhaps even moral) effect, functioning as an element in a conversational stratagem.
+Another evidential particle, nan 'perhaps,' suggests propositional uncertainty and can thus be a device for conveying interactional (perhaps even moral) ferrect, functioning interactional (perhaps even moral) ferrect, functioning interactional as an element in a conversational stratagem.
 Insofar as the textual rendering of a conversational moment may represent a rearrangement of the interactional balance between conversants, or a manipulation of their moral stances, it may be useful to adjust such a marker of doubt in a written text.

-Whereas, in the rapid flow of conversation, speakers must continually monitor each other's turns, so that they know what will count-in the moment-as agreement or disagreement, the linear world of the text seems to smooth out such interactional details.
-Consider the complex exchange, at Lovers1: 323-331, where the gossip session is at a point of transition: having described the old lady's misadventures with young Proylan, the group moves on to consider whether she has engaged in any other improprieties.
-Two participants, R and CA, seem gradually, and simultaneously, to remember the same story, and their fragmentary turns each prompt the other to continue.
-As her new sin emerges (sleeping with the people who used to take her home, drunk, after she performed a curing ceremony), the two speakers are in an intricate dance of doubt, agreement, and confirmation, marked by evidential particles that track the state of discursive play at each moment.
+Whereas, in the rapid flow of conversation, speakers must continually monitor each other's turns, so that they know what will countôin the momentôas agreement or disagreement, the linear world of the text seems to smooth out such interactional details.
+Consider the complex exchange, at Lovers1:323-331, where the gossip session is at a point of transition: having described the old lady's misadventures with young Proylan, the group moves on to consider whether she has engaged in any other improprieties.
+Two participants, R and CA, seem gradually, and simultaneously, to remember the same story, and their fragmentary turns each prompt the other to continue: as her new sin (sleeping with the people who used to take her home, drunk, after she performed a curing ceremony) emerges, the two speakers are in an intricate dance of doubt, agreement, and confirmation, marked by evidential particles that track the state of discursive play at each moment.

+Lovers 1:

-322 ca; mi s-pas proval li mas krem yan li j-ch'il-tik Q 3E-do attempt ART more boy other ART IE-companion-1PL an ja' mu j-na' why !
-NEG IE-know
+322 ca ; mi s-pas proval li mas krem yan li j-ch'il-tik

+Q 3E-do attempt ART more boy other ART 1E-companion-1PL

+Has she tried any more of our younger our countrymen?

+[

+323 г; an ja' mu j-na'

+why!
+NEG 1E-know

+Why, I just don't know.

+324 an o la i-s-

+why exist LA CP-3E-

+Why, she [did] (I've heard say) õ